yaramohajerani/spatial-climate-ABM/ODD_PROTOCOL.md

 Reported net profit subtracts direct-loss expense.
 Payout and discretionary allocation decisions use positive post-loss net profit, and any current-period direct loss blocks same-period capital repair, adaptation funding, and dividends.

-When there is no current direct loss and positive post-loss net profit is available, earnings are allocated in this order:
+When there is no current direct loss and any pending deferred capital repair is complete, earnings are allocated in this order:

 1. productive-capital maintenance up to the base capital target,
 2. discretionary expansion toward the target capital stock,
 3. adaptation spending,
 4. dividends.

+Steps 1–3 draw from positive post-loss net profit, capped by available cash above the operating reserve.
+Step 4 distributes *all* remaining firm cash above the operating reserve, not only the residual current-period earnings.
+The operating reserve, defined as `max(liquidity_buffer, current wage_bill + input_spend)`, already protects the cash the firm needs for next-period wages, inputs, and any new deferred capital repair, so paying out the residual cash above the reserve closes the household–firm circular flow.
+If dividends were instead capped at current-period earnings, retained cash from periods in which payouts were suppressed (current direct loss or pending deferred repair) would be stranded on firm balance sheets indefinitely; under recurring shocks this would drain money out of the household sector until shocks abate.
+Distributing the full available cash makes hazards manifest as inflation and real-output effects rather than as a monotone wealth transfer from households to firms.

 Because there is no explicit capital-goods sector, productive-capital installation spending is redistributed to households as reduced-form capital income.

-If direct hazard losses occur in the current period, capital repair is deferred.
+If direct hazard losses occur in the current period, capital repair is deferred and dividends are skipped for that step.
 At the start of the next period, the firm uses available cash above its operating reserve to rebuild productive capital toward the base capital target before new hazards and operating decisions are realized.
+Once that repair is complete the firm becomes dividend-eligible again and the retained cash drains in the next dividend-eligible close.

 #### 3.3.15 Sales, expectation updating, and exposure-state updating